-Birthday party games are hilarious for 8, 9, 10, 11, 12 year olds, because they really get into the birthday party spirit; provided you choose the right games of course!
+Birthday party games are hilarious for 8, 9, 10, 11 and 12 year olds, because they really get into the birthday party spirit; provided you choose the right games of course!
 With this in mind, it’s a good idea to let your child help plan their party games, as they will be the best judge of what will work, and what won’t.

 This age group can cope with the idea of winners and losers, so games can start to be a bit more competitive if you choose.
 However I still recommend a few fun games where everybody wins, or perhaps a slightly biased judge who will help even the scores if necessary.

-Cut the Flour Cake
+1. Cut the Flour Cake

 The kids can take a large slice, or small slice, or even just a sliver, it’s up to them, and they can cut the cake in any direction they want.
-Whoever cuts the cake last and causes the lolly to fall must collect and eat it using only their teeth.
-The ‘winner’ gets a face full of flour, but strangely, they always want to play another round.
+Whoever cuts the cake last and causes the lolly to fall must now eat it using only their teeth.
+The ‘winner’ gets a face full of flour, and a raucous round of laughter!

 Give each child two small bowls and one straw each, and leave the other one empty.
 On the count of three, children must suck the lollies onto the end of their straw, and transfer them to the other bowl.
 You can put the bowls side by side, easier for small children, or some length apart so they have to move their whole body to transfer the lolly.

 You can either put a time limit on the game, whereby the children get to keep all the lollies they have transferred when the timer stops, or you could have a race to see who empties their bowl the fastest.
-If you are planning the race version, make sure everybody has the same amount of lollies in their bowl to begin with!
+Each one works.

-At My Birthday I Want …
+3. At My Birthday I Want …

 This game is a test of memory, and everybody has to work as a team to make it last as long as possible.

 Have the children all sit in a circle, and let the birthday child start by saying “At my birthday I want………”, then finish with whatever they choose.
 It may be that they want ice cream, balloons, pizza, presents….you get the picture.
 The next child in the circle then says “At my birthday I want……..”, then repeats what the first child said, before adding their own choice.

 You could make this game just for fun, or add team prizes to the centre of the circle each time they complete a round without any mistakes.

 This game is an all time favourite in our house, and now my kids are getting older, I can even convince them to let me join in!

-Have the children sit in a circle, and put a block of chocolate, a knife and fork, a dice, and a selection of dress up clothes in the middle.
-Children take turns throwing the dice, and when they get a 6, they have to put on the dress up clothes, and start eating the chocolate one piece at a time using the knife and fork.
+Children now take turns throwing the dice, and when they get a 6, they have to put on the dress up clothes, and start eating the chocolate one piece at a time using the knife and fork.
 The child keeps eating until somebody else throws a 6, at which time they must put down the knife and fork, and pass over the clothes as quickly as possible.

 Usually everybody gets a turn to munch down some chocolate, although some children do manage do get more than others.
 It’s a nice idea to have a spare block of chocolate on hand, just in case some children miss out altogether.

 If you want to make this game harder, put the chocolate in the freezer overnight.
 If you want to make the game a little easier, keep the chocolate out of the fridge for an hour or so before the party starts.

-Who Am I?
+5. Who Am I?